The Future of Levin Landfill

 Levin Landfill.

-The Levin Landfill is not open to the public.
-For rubbish disposal information please see the Waste Transfer & Recycling Stations page.
+For information about rubbish disposal and recycling around the district please see the Waste Transfer & Recycling Stations page

-Project Management Group and Neighbourhood Liaison Group Meeting Minutes
+Project Management Group (PMG) and Neighbourhood Liaison Group (NLG) Meeting Minutes

 Previous Minutes